 These all-year-round flavors of honey and toasted hazelnuts combine gorgeously in this easy Honey Hazelnut Pie.
 If you are looking for a tasty dessert to delight your dinner guests, this tart is the answer.

-To make the tart, you will need lots of toasted hazelnuts.
-Purchase ready toasted/roasted hazelnuts or toast nuts yourself.
+To make the tart, you will need lots of roasted hazelnuts.
+Purchase ready-roasted/roasted hazelnuts or roast nuts yourself.
 It is easy!

 - This tart is so simple to make that even a beginner will make it perfect.

 - The hazelnut pie crust is easy to work with.
-Even if you have never made a pie or tart before, you will not have a problem to roll the dough out and line a pan.
+Even if you have never made a pie or tart before, you will not have a problem rolling the dough out and lining a pan.

 - There is no pre-baking step in making the pie.
 The hazelnut pie filling is poured into the unbaked pie crust.

-- Health benefits of hazelnuts and honey obviously make the tart a healthy dessert option.
+- The health benefits of hazelnuts and honey obviously make the tart a healthy dessert option.

 To make the pie crust, place the softened butter, salt, powdered (icing) sugar, eggs, hazelnut flour, and 1 cup (125 g) of all-purpose flour in the bowl of a stand mixer and mix just to combine (photo 2).